-[RFC2460] specifies the IPv6 fragmentation mechanism, which allows IPv6 packets to be fragmented into smaller pieces such that they fit in the Path-MTU to the intended destination(s).
+[RFC2460] specifies the IPv6 fragmentation mechanism, which allows IPv6 packets to be fragmented into smaller pieces such that they can fit in the Path-MTU to the intended destination(s).

 Section 5 of [RFC2460] states that, when a host receives an ICMPv6 "Packet Too Big" message [RFC4443] advertising an MTU smaller than 1280 bytes (the minimum IPv6 MTU), the host is not required to reduce the assumed Path-MTU, but must simply include a Fragment Header in all subsequent packets sent to that destination.
-The resulting packets will thus not be actually fragmented into several pieces, but rather just include a Fragment Header with both the "Fragment Offset" and the "M" flag set to 0 (we refer to these packets as "atomic fragments").
-As required by [RFC6946], these atomic fragments are essentially processed by the destination host as non-fragmented traffic (since there are not really any fragments to be reassembled).
-The goal of these atomic fragments has been to convey an appropriate Fragment Identification value to be employed by IPv6/IPv4 translators for the resulting IPv4 fragments.
+The resulting packets will thus not be actually fragmented into several pieces, but rather just include a Fragment Header with both the "Fragment Offset" and the "M" flag set to 0 (i.e., "atomic fragments" [RFC6946]).
+[RFC6946] requires that these atomic fragments be essentially processed by the destination host as non-fragmented traffic (since there are not really any fragments to be reassembled).
+The goal of these atomic fragments is simply to convey an appropriate Identification value to be employed by IPv6/IPv4 translators for the resulting IPv4 fragments.